RemoteRF

 for i in range(1): # clear buffer to be safe

-A detailed block diagram of the AD9361 RF integrated circuit, used in Pluto, is shown below.
+A detailed block diagram of the AD9361 RFIC, used in the Pluto SDR, is shown below for reference.